 Once you have completed your exams and fingerprinting, you are now ready to apply for your license.
 If you have more than one line of authority that you have passed the exam for, be sure to apply for all of those lines.

-The fee for an online application is $40 per line, plus a $5 NIPR fee.
+The fee for an online application is $40 per line, plus a $5 NIPR fee for a total of $45.
 You will also pay for your first attempt of each exam you are applying for here.

 Fill out your online application on the NIPR Kentucky Insurance page.